UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/docs/plan/project-plan.md

 ## Overview:

 ### Project purpose or justification (UVP)
-What is the purpose of this software?
-What problem does it solve?
-What is the unique value proposition?
-Why is your solution better than others?

 This software aims to enhance assignment grading by applying a peer-review system that allows consistent and reliable feedback from peers from a learning institution.
 It aims to simplify the workflow for students, instructors, and administrators by providing an intuitive and efficient platform for managing assignments, peer reviews, the creation of rubrics and progress tracking, and many other vital tools for the instructors and students to benefit the process.
 This system aims to provide a system prone to bias when grading assignments and a chance for multiple perspectives before submitting a final grade.
 Our system aims to be easy to use and easy to integrate for learning institutions to rapidly adopt within their learning ecosystem.